DavidAnson/markdownlint/doc/Rules.md

 Note that while the `headers` parameter uses the "## Text" ATX header style for simplicity, a file may use any supported header style.

+## MD044 - Proper names should have the correct capitalization

+Tags: spelling

+Aliases: proper-names

+Parameters: names (array of string; default `null` for disabled)

+This rule is triggered when any of the strings in the `names` array do not have the specified capitalization.
+It can be used to enforce a standard letter case for the names of projects and products.

+For example, the language "JavaScript" is usually written with both the 'J' and 'S' capitalized - though sometimes the 's' or 'j' appear in lower-case.
+To enforce the proper capitalization, specify the desired letter case in the `names` array:

+    [
+        "JavaScript"
+    ]